apawar93/Data-Science-Capstone-Project/README.md

 4. **Modelling:** Used four classification models to fit the data and calculated the accuracy score, confusion matrix, and ROC-AUC score and curve for each model to see which was the most accurate one

-5. **Feature Importance:** For two of the models (Logistic Regression & CatBoost) calculated which fetures are the most important in explaining the variance in the main target variable
+5. **Feature Importance:** For two of the models (Logistic Regression & CatBoost) calculated which features are the most important in explaining the variance in the main target variable

 ## 3. Data Wrangling